ColeBardin/CS361/hw06/readme.md

 ### Question 2

 All threads call `wait()` on the semaphore.
 If there are no empty seats, then they wait until one does open.
+When they execute passed the `wait()` call, a seat was released and they acquired it.

 ### Question 3